Wisconsin Federal Criminal Defense

 Maybe.
 At this point, it is simply too early to tell.
 In order for us to be able to assess your risk of prison time, we will need to get up to speed on all of the facts and happenings to date in your case.

 Q: If I am innocent, should I cooperate in the government’s investigation?

 No, not unless your attorneys tell you otherwise.
-The reality is, even if you think you are innocent, this will not stop federal prosecutors from doing their best to convict you.
-Additionally, as noted above, even if you did not commit a substantive offense (such as fraud, bribery, or tax evasion), you could still be at risk for being charged with conspiracy or attempt.
+The reality is that even if you think you are innocent, this will not stop federal prosecutors from doing their best to convict you.
+Additionally, as noted above, even if you did not commit a substantive federal offense (such as fraud, bribery, or tax evasion), you could still be at risk of being charged with conspiracy or attempt.

 5 Reasons to Choose Oberheiden, P.C. in Wisconsin

 If you are under investigation or under arrest, if you have been served with a grand jury subpoena, or if you are awaiting trial on federal charges in Wisconsin, you need to make an informed decision about your legal representation.
 Here are five reasons to choose the federal criminal defense team at Oberheiden, P.C.:

 - Nationwide Reputation – We have earned a nationwide representation for providing strategic and effective defense representation in high-stakes federal cases.

 - We Focus 100% on Federal Cases – Our firm’s practice is 100% focused on federal defense in federal court, not state court.